District Mission Statement

 What If I Cannot Correct the Problem?

 If you must continue operations which will cause the violation to continue, you should consider immediately applying for a variance.
 A variance is an administrative order granting temporary relief from specific provisions of a District rule or permit condition.
 If approved, a variance allows you to continue operating while you take steps to come into compliance.
 If the violation is for creating a public nuisance or failure to obtain a permit, you are not eligible for a variance.
-For more information, call the Compliance Division at the regional office in your area.
+For more information, call the Compliance Department

 Back to Top